E. 29th AVENUE TOWN CENTER

 At SHINE Chiropractic, the primary focus is to help remove those interferences and allow the body to reach its optimum potential for function, healing, performance, and much more.

-Stapleton Cleaners is the first on-site cleaning facility that works with eco friendly machines and laundry detergent that was approved by the City of Stapleton and the City of Denver.
+Stapleton Cleaners is the first on-site cleaning facility that works with eco friendly machines and laundry detergent that was approved by the City of Denver.
 The hours are long — 7am-7pm daily and closed on Sundays; but with the owner, Cindy Shin, being so caring she will usually meet her customer’s request.
 Since she was a seamstress when she first came to America she does all of the alterations, and there is usually nothing that she cannot do.
 Her English is not perfect and sometimes it is hard for people to understand, but she gets to know her customers on a first and last name basis.
 She loves her job and her customers.
 To others this may not be the American Dream but, to her she is living the perfect dream.

-STAPLETON WOMEN’S HEALTH
+OPTIMAL WOMEN’S HEALTH

-Led by Dr. Valerie Ginsburg, M.D., the entirely female staff at Stapleton Women’s Health is committed to providing women honest, compassionate, evidence-based medical care every step of the way.
+Led by Dr. Valerie Ginsburg, M.D., the entirely female staff at Optima Women’s Health is committed to providing women honest, compassionate, evidence-based medical care every step of the way.
 In fact, it is that commitment that keeps the practice in high demand, yet accessible.